shavedbroom/thetvapp-m3u/README.md

 # TheTVApp M3U Playlist

-Add a playlist of live TV channels to your IPTV application.
-This playlist is exclusively focused on live TV content.
-For access to sports channels, please visit my other repository.

-Since the playlist is dynamically generated, it’s recommended to set your application to reimport the playlist every 8 hours to ensure it stays up-to-date.
-If you encounter a 403 error, this means your playlist has become stale and needs to be refreshed.
+Since the playlist is dynamically generated, we recommend setting your application to reimport the playlist every 8 hours to ensure it remains up-to-date.
+If you encounter a 403 error, it indicates that your playlist has expired and needs to be refreshed.
+Both the playlist and EPG data are updated twice daily, so it's best to sync your playlist and guide information at the same time within your IPTV application.
+If you see "No information" displayed in the sports section of the guide, manually refreshing the EPG should resolve the issue and load the latest data.

 **Note:** I am adding this here to test my script in real-world scenarios, but please be aware that the code and the method of loading the playlist may change over time.